 Stop acting like you’re going to find the magic bullet.
 I’d absolutely love you to hire me to do web design and Search Engine Optimization for your construction company – but I’m not a magic bullet either.

-You have to get obsessive about your own companies lead generation – try a ton of different things, and find and hire or contract smart people to help fill in your ‘knowledge gaps.’
+You have to get obsessive about your own company’s lead generation – try a ton of different things, and find and hire or contract smart people to help fill in your ‘knowledge gaps.’

-This expert round-up for general contractor marketing/construction company marketing will dive deep into several strategies that will help your company get more traffic to your website and more business from your website.
-Study it, bookmark it – and don’t take it for granted – because, with the seven experts strategies below, your construction/contractor business will grow by leaps and bounds.
+This expert round-up for general contractor marketing/construction company marketing + construction SEO will dive deep into several strategies that will help your company get more traffic to your website and more business from your website.
+Study it, bookmark it – and don’t take it for granted – because, with the seven expert strategies below, your construction/contractor business will grow by leaps and bounds.

 IDEAS FOR CONSTRUCTION COMPANY MARKETING ONLINE: